mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 #### 1:11:37

-The nine point of view are not a matter of discussion.
-Even though you understand them or not, these nine points of view must penetrate your skin, muscle, bone, and marrow, okay?
+The nine points of view are not a matter of discussion; whether you understand them or not, these nine points of view must penetrate your skin, muscle, bone, and marrow, okay?
 How?
-You have to experience, and also we should [express in our] life, taking care of human life with your best [effort].
+You have to experience [them], and also you should [express them in your] life, taking care of human life with your best [effort].
 Taking care of human life as a Buddha, instead of taking care of human life with your emotions, your affective preferences, et cetera.
 Anyway, completely beyond good or bad, right and wrong, we should take best care of human life.
 At that time very naturally you can experience the human world just like stars, dewdrops, bubbles, et cetera.
 And also zazen is more basic human experience.
 It is very true.
 If you do zazen, very naturally that human world penetrates your skin and muscle and bone.

 Unfortunately I have to go to Omaha this weekend; I cannot be the [...].
 But we have lots of things to do from now on, so we need lots of help. [...] will organize that one please.
 Please help, even thirty minutes or ten minutes.